Posted 10 January 2007 - 11:07 AM

 Edited by jdizzy001, 20 April 2013 - 04:32 PM.

-All posts made by jdizzy001, regardless of the thread in which they appear, are opinion and do not represent the principles of any specific group unless indicated as such by said group.
+All posts made by jdizzy001, regardless of the thread in which they appear, are opinion and do not represent the points of view of any group unless indicated as such by said group.

 Posted 24 September 2013 - 12:11 AM